Ohio State Buckeyes football: Media

 The Buckeyes are covered on the radio by Ohio State Sports Network, operated by Learfield IMG College.
 WBNS/Columbus (1460 AM) and sister station WBNS-FM/Columbus (97.1 FM) serve as flagship stations, with more than 60 affiliates in Ohio, and two additional affiliates in West Virginia.
 Paul Keels is the play-by-play announcer, while former Buckeye left guard Jim Lachey serves as color analyst.
 They are joined by sideline reporter Tyler Danberg and Skip Mosic, host of the network pregame and halftime shows.

-WBNS-TV (channel 10) in Columbus is the long-standing "official TV home" of the Buckeyes, airing the official coach's show Game Time with Ryan Day (simulcast statewide on Bally Sports Ohio).
+WBNS-TV (channel 10) in Columbus is the long-standing "official TV home" of the Buckeyes, airing the official coach's show Game Time with Ryan Day.